Sask. man who organized vigil says Chester Bennington helped him with depression - Saskatoon | Globalnews.ca

 Sask. man who organized vigil says Chester Bennington helped him with depression

-An Indigenous man from Meadow Lake, Sask., says a memorial for Chester Bennington helped him with his own depression.
+An Indigenous man from Meadow Lake, Sask., said a memorial for Chester Bennington helped him with his own depression.

 Christopher Gregoire, 19, organized the vigil for the late Linkin Park singer outside of SaskTel Centre in Saskatoon on the August long weekend.

-“I’ve been a fan of Linkin Park since I was a kid,” Gregoire said on Monday.
+“I’ve been a fan of Linkin Park since I was a kid,” Gregoire said over the phone on Monday.

 “When I was a kid I never really understood the lyrics until I got older and then I had a relation to Chester’s music because he would explain how everyone would feel and how hard it is to be open about it.”